MartinEesmaa/awesome-compopt/README.md

 Hardened command:
 ```
-cjxl -d 0 -e 9 -E 11 -g 3 -I 100 example.png example.jxl
+cjxl -d 0 -e 10 -E 11 -g 3 -I 100 example.png example.jxl
 ```

-If you would like to get best file size possible of effort 10, you could add command `--allow_expert_options -e 10`, this could take very slower process and may increase memory usage.
+For older versions of libjxl, you could add command `--allow_expert_options -e 10`, this could take very slower process and may increase memory usage.

+Now newer versions of libjxl can go effort up to 10, but still you can add `--allow_expert_options -e 11` to maximize smaller than less efforts.

 **ect:**